jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **ICMP**: Internet Control Message Protocol, standardized by IETF via RFC 792 to determine if a particular host is available
 - **IGMP**: Internet Group Management Protocol, used to manage multicasting groups
 - **Internetworking**: two different sets of servers/communication elements using network protocol stacks to communicate and coordinate activities
+**IV (Initialization Vector) attack**: occurs when attackers exploit weaknesses in how an IV is generated or used in cryptographic systems, particularly in stream ciphers and certain modes of block ciphers; the Initialization Vector (IV) is a random or pseudo-random value used to ensure that even if the same data is encrypted multiple times, the resulting ciphertext is different each time; if the IV is predictable, reused, or improperly managed, it can lead to security vulnerabilities, enabling attackers to decrypt data, tamper with messages, or perform replay attacks
 - **LDAP**: lightweight directory access protocol uses simple (basic) authentication such as SSL/TLS, or SASL (Simple Authentication and Security Layer)
 - **MAC filtering**: a list of authorized wireless client interface MAC addresses used by a WAP to block access to all nonauthoried devices
+- **Managed Dection and Response (MDR)**: a service that monitors an IT environment in real-time to detect and resolve threats; not limited to endpoints, MDR focuses on threat detection and mediation; often a combination and integration of numerous technologies, such as SIEM, network traffic analysis (NTA), EDR, and IDS
 - **Microsegmentation**: part of a zero trust strategy that breaks or divides up an internal network into very small (sometimes as small as a single device or important server/end-point), highly localized zones; each zone is separated from others by internal segmentation firewalls (ISFWs), subnets, or VLANs; note that at the limit, this places a firewall at every connection point
 - **Network container names**: network containers are OSI layers 7-5: protocol data unit (PDU); layer 4: segment (TCP) or datagram (UDP); layer 3: packet; layer 2: frame; layer 1: bits
 - **NFV**: Network Function Virtualization (AKA Virtual Network Function) that seeks to decouple functions, such as firewall management, intrusion detection, NAT and name service resolution, from specific hardware solutions, and make them virtual/software; the focus is to optimize distinct network services